JOIN US IN

 All the resources you need to support you in running and growing your business.

 Shasta Cascade SBDC

 Shasta Cascade SBDC consultants work with business clients in a confidential, one-on-one relationship.
 Consultants offer their guidance and expertise to help build better businesses.

 Local Foods, Local Places

-Local Foods, Local Places seeks to improve coordination & cooperation within and across local food efforts, ensure access to affordable, fresh & healthy food, and evaluate & enhance the local food system.
+As part of the Healthy Shasta movement, Local Foods, Local places seeks to improve coordination & cooperation within and across local food efforts, ensure access to affordable, fresh & healthy food, and evaluate & enhance the local food system.